Corazón guerrero

 Corazón guerrero (English title: Daring Heart) is a Mexican telenovela that aired on Las Estrellas from 28 March 2022 to 9 September 2022.
 The series is produced by Salvador Mejía for TelevisaUnivision.
 It is an adaptation of the Argentine telenovela Valientes, and stars Alejandra Espinoza and Gonzalo García Vivanco.

 Plot

 The telenovela follows the brothers, Jesús (Gonzalo García Vivanco), Damián (Rodrigo Guirao) and Samuel (Christian de la Campa), who are separated when their father dies and are given up for adoption to different families.
 Years later, Jesús manages to reunite with his brothers and, in front of their father's grave, they vow to punish Augusto Ruíz Montalvo (Diego Olivera) for destroying their family.
 To achieve their goal, the Guerrero brothers gain the trust of Augusto until they infiltrate his family.
 They decide to unleash the fury of their revenge on Augusto's daughters.
-Determined to fulfill the oath he swore before his father's tomb, Jesús will try to silence his feelings for Mariluz.
+Determined to fulfill the oath he swore before his father's tomb, Jesús will try to silence his feelings for Mariluz (Alejandra Espinoza).